Onixaz/picamera-h264-web-streaming/README.md

-# Picamera h264 Web Streaming Demo
+# Picamera h264 Web Streaming
-Demo of h264 live streaming from Raspberry Pi using PiCamera and broadway.js
+Demo of h264 live streaming from Raspberry Pi using PiCamera and broadway.js.

 ## Usage